 Distributing, installing, updating and uninstalling software applications are common tasks in all enterprises.
 These tasks include a lot of processes and usually take up a lot of administrators' time and resources.
-Each of these tasks has to be completed in individual computers.
+Desktop Central's Software Deployment feature enables administrators to automate distribution, installation, updation, and uninstallation of software applications remotely and securely.
+Learn more about software installation here.

 The Software Deployment feature in Desktop Central enables you to complete the following tasks: